jenkinsci/p4-plugin/README.md

 Related issues: [JENKINS-29296](https://issues.jenkins-ci.org/browse/JENKINS-29296)

+### Parallel builds

+The plugin supports parallel execution of Jenkins Jobs.
+Jenkins will create a new workspace directory `workspace@2` and so on.
+The plugin will automatically template the current workspace appending `.clone2` for the templates' name.

+### Custom parellel builds

+For custom workspaces, where an alternative location has been set e.g. _Advanced_ --> _Use custom workspace_ --> _Provide a Directory_.
+Then you will need to add the executor number to the end of your path.

+For example:

+    /Users/pallen/Workspaces/custom@${EXECUTOR_NUMBER}

+The plugin will then correctly template the workspaces as needed.

 ## Filtering

 When polling is used, changes can be filtered to not trigger a build; the filters are configured on the Jenkin Job configuration page and support the following types: